Corner Cupboard Food Bank

 Donation Needs

-Donations of new and gently used toys for children ages 6 months to 16 years.
-Toys are especially needed for girls ages 10 to 14.
-Colouring books and crayons are always needed, but an overabundance of stuffed toys are donated each year.
+Donations of new and very gently used toys for children ages 6 months to 16 years.
+Toys are especially needed for babies, toddlers, and teens age 13 to 16.
 Hats and mittens and games and puzzles are also appreciated.
 Your financial donations will also help buy toys needed to fill in the gaps.

 Please contact the Aylmer Optimist with questions or donations.